abdullahkhalids/stac/README.md

 * draw the circuits.
 * annotate the circuit with errors.
 This is useful for reasoning about how errors effect the circuits of quantum codes.
-* simulate circuits using either Qiskit or Stim.
+* simulate circuits using stim.
 * export to qasm, stim or quirk.

-One of the goals of stac (not there yet) is to compute the fault-tolerance thresholds of any stabilizer code in "one-click".
+One of the goals of stac (not there yet) is to compute the fault-tolerance thresholds of simple stabilizer codes in "one-click".

 ## Getting started
 To install stac, run